5afe/safe-react/docs/networks.md

 #### Wallets

-It is an array that contains a list of wallets that will be disabled for the network.
-It's empty as default.
+It's an array that contains a list of wallets that will be disabled for the network.
+It's empty by default.

 ```typescript
 export type Wallets = WALLETS[]